kuzzleio/kuzzle/doc/2/api/protocols/http/index.md

 and will not use the `jwt` property.

 ::: warning
-The property `cookieOnly` is only supported when the option `supportCookieAuthentication` is enabled in the [Kuzzle Configuration](../../../guides/advanced/configuration/index.md).
+The property `cookieOnly` is only supported when the option `supportCookieAuthentication` is enabled in the [Kuzzle Configuration](/core/2/guides/advanced/configuration).
-Otherwise Kuzzle will treat the request as if `cookieOnly` wasn't set.
+Otherwise Kuzzle will ignore the `cookieOnly` option.
 :::